Where to find the best wool clothes in Lisbon now!

 Illustration by Marguerite.
 The famous Retrosaria iconic sheep sweater

 I have one and have been using it quite a bit this winter.
-It looks cute with jeans or a more formal skirt, and they look great on men and women.
+They look cute with jeans or a more formal skirt, and they look great on men and women alike.

 Portuguese sheep and the Retrosaria